BrittniLudington/cursor-tail/README.md

 To utilize an array in the scheme of animation.

+## To use

+type in a number in the text box and click submit.
+Place mouse on the canvas

 ## Implementation

 - The tail is an array of square objects.